Skip to content

 Start with your next lecture.

-Quick start gives you the cleanest route in: open the lecture player with Study Companion, view the sample guide, or use the fallback create flow if capture is unavailable.
+Quick start gives you the cleanest route in: open a Panopto lecture recording with Study Companion, view the sample guide, or use the fallback create flow if capture is unavailable.

 Open quick start